Game-changing EHR optimization

 To overcome those obstacles and increase PAP utilization rates, some pharma brands are turning to EHR apps.
 As the major EHR platforms explore app integrations, brands see opportunities to streamline the PAP process for HCPs, increasing the likelihood that their brands will be prescribed.

 If EHR apps aren’t an option, HCPs know that getting a patient to fill a prescription for a drug with high out-of-pocket costs will likely be difficult.
-Even if the provider finds your PAP, the process of handing off paperwork to staff, relying on patients to do their own research, getting signatures, and resubmitting in the case of errors can be overwhelming.
+Even if the provider finds your Patient Support Program, the process of handing off paperwork to staff, relying on patients to do their own research, getting signatures, and resubmitting in the case of errors can be overwhelming.
 In addition to patient “cart abandonment” when the copay is high, physicians may avoid prescribing when they realize how much work is involved.

 Does your team know how that process works inside the EHRs your target HCPs use most?

 Amplify your brand with EHR optimization

 EHRconnect trains your team to translate EHR functionality into direct wins for your brand.

 Pharma teams who partner with EHRconnect reach HCPs at the moment of care, become trusted resources, and find sophisticated EHR optimization strategies to drive brand growth.

 Unlock the possibilities of the platforms that drive HCP workflows.
 Let’s get started.